c-f-h/aaa/README.md

 # The AAA algorithm for rational approximation [![Build Status](https://travis-ci.com/c-f-h/aaa.svg?branch=master)](https://travis-ci.com/c-f-h/aaa)

+## NOTE: This library is no longer maintained, and the AAA implementation has been subsumed into the more general ``baryrat`` package!
+Please follow the link: https://github.com/c-f-h/baryrat

 This is a Python implementation of the AAA algorithm for rational approximation described in the paper "The AAA Algorithm for Rational Approximation" by Yuji Nakatsukasa, Olivier Sète, and Lloyd N. Trefethen, SIAM Journal on Scientific